Hera-k/rockpaperscissors/README.md

 # rockpaperscissors
-This is a rock paper scissors project from Odin Academy
+This is a rock paper scissors project with direction from Odin Academy